ldbc/ldbc_graphalytics/README.md

 The `mapreducev2` benchmark runs on Hadoop version 2.4.1 or later (may work for earlier versions, this has not been verified).
 Before launching the benchmark, ensure Hadoop is operational and in either pseudo-distributed or distributed mode.
 Next, edit the `mapreducev2`-specific configuration
+file: `<graphalytics>/config/mapreducev2.properties` and change the following settings:

-file: `<graphalytics>/config/mapreducev2.properties`.
-Set the `hadoop.home` property to the directory of your Hadoop installation (i.e., the HADOOP_HOME environment variable) and `mapreducev2.reducer-count` to an appropriate number of reducers for your Hadoop deployment (note: variable number of reducers per graph/algorithm is not yet supported).
+ - `hadoop.home`: Set to the root of your Hadoop installation (HADOOP_HOME).
+ - `mapreducev2.reducer-count`: Set to an appropriate number of reducers for your Hadoop deployment (note: variable number of reducers per graph/algorithm is not yet supported).

 ### Giraph

-The `giraph` benchmark runs on Hadoop version 2.4.1 or later (again, earlier versions have not been attempted) and requires ZooKeeper (tested with 3.3.3+).
+The `giraph` benchmark runs on Hadoop version 2.4.1 or later (again, earlier versions have not been attempted) and requires ZooKeeper (tested with 3.3.3).
 The benchmark includes a copy of Giraph version 1.1.0 compiled to run in "pure YARN" mode (i.e., without the MapReduce layer).
 Before launching the benchmark, ensure Hadoop is running in either pseudo-distributed or distributed mode, and ensure that the ZooKeeper service is running.
 Note that the Giraph benchmark will use MapReduce